Interior Scroll or What I Did on my Vacation

-Taking its title from both the extraordinary Carolee Schneemann performance that was first staged in a gallery in East Hampton on August 29, 1975 as part of Joan Semmel and Joyce Kozloff’s feminist exhibition entitled Women Here and Now and a series of happenings organized by Allan Kaprow in 1967 throughout the Hamptons for CBS’s historic news program Eye on New York, Soft Network’s summer project gathers artwork, ephemera, performance and a moving-image program from a group of intergenerational artists in a sprawling, visual poem on mediation and re-mediation.
+Taking its title from both the extraordinary Carolee Schneemann performance that was first staged at Ashawagh Hall in East Hampton on August 29, 1975 as part of Joyce Kozloff and Joan Semmel’s radical feminist exhibition entitled Women Artists Here and Now and a series of happenings organized by Allan Kaprow in 1967 throughout the Hamptons for CBS’s historic news program Eye on New York, Soft Network’s summer project gathers artwork, ephemera and moving-image from a group of intergenerational artists in a sprawling, visual poem on mediation and re-mediation.